rohitmokashi16/baltimore-city-police-data/README.md

 ### Visualization Approaches
 Several visualization techniques will be employed to thoroughly illustrate and explore the evolutionary tendency and incident patterns spatially and temporarily.
 Then, we will apply one or two technologies for the final release.
+Considering the geographic nature of the crime incidents, an interactive map of Baltimore City will be used for geo-spatial visualization.